Do Fishing Kayaks Flip Over Easily? The 3 Common Causes!

 Give the article How Wide Is a Fishing Kayak? a quick look for additional information on the stability of fishing kayaks!

-Overall we have learned most kayakers have yet to flip over or capsize.
+Overall, we have learned that most kayakers have yet to flip over or capsize.
 And most of the incidents are due to operator error, misjudging conditions, or just doing something goofy!

 Do Kayaks Flip Over Easily?